MohamedBasaleh/MohamedBasaleh.github.io/pages/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
+permalink: "/about/"
 weight: 3
 ---

 # **About Me**

 Hi I'm **{{ site.author.name }}**,<br>
-A Software Engineer with various backgrounds in development including Full Stack Web Development, Mobile Development and Dev Ops.
-Currently working at TD Canada as an Associate Software Developer.
-Always looking out for new opportunities to expand my interests and field knowledge.
+A Software Engineer with various backgrounds in development including Back-End Development and a little Front-End Development  .
+Currently working at ClickApps  as an Associate Software Developer.
+Always looking out for new opportunities to expand my interests and field knowledge .

 <div class="rMow">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}